multiscale/muscle3/docs/source/tutorial.rst

 <https://github.com/multiscale/muscle3/tree/master/docs/source/examples/python>`_.
 You can also clone the repository or download the source (see the C++ part of the Installation section) and go to ``docs/source/examples/python``, or copy-paste the code from here.
+If you're cloning, be sure to use the ``master`` branch. ``develop`` may have changes incompatible with the current release.

 The easiest way to get set up is to create a virtualenv and then install MUSCLE 3 and the additional requirements inside it.
 Running ``make`` in the